AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 As a hosted customer (Managed Service or Hybrid), you need to reach out to the Customer Care team to have your environment upgraded.

 As an on-premise user, you can perform the upgrade.
-To do this, you need to [download the latest stable build](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) and upgrade all your environments.
+To do this, you need to [download the latest stable build (GA)](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) and upgrade all your environments.
 Learn more on the [upgrade process](../../production/using/build-upgrade.md), and consult the [build upgrade FAQ](../../platform/using/faq-build-upgrade.md).

 ## Yearly upgrade {#yearly-upgrade}